 Paste of 1 tomato

-2 tbsp of ginger paste, 1 tbsp of garlic paste.
+2 tbsp of ginger paste

 A typical rule in Bengali cooking is that garlic is used less.
 If you are using both, then ginger should be twice the amount of garlic.